 Hikers enjoying a hot water river

-If you’re travelling independently and seeing Iceland cheaply is your priority - then winter is a great time of year to visit.
-Flights, rental cars and accommodation prices are slashed as much as in half – careful though, if you want to spend what you saved on a few drinks, the tax on alcohol in Iceland is very high!
+If you’re traveling independently and seeing Iceland cheaply is your priority - then winter is a great time of year to visit.
+Flights, rental cars, and accommodation prices are slashed as much as in half – careful though, if you want to spend what you saved on a few drinks, the tax on alcohol in Iceland is very high!